-If a user does not stop harassing after being timed out, the next thing to do is implement a ban.
+If a user does not stop harassing after being timed out, you can implement a ban.
 This works as an indefinite timeout, and will prevent the user from chatting in your channel for as long as they are banned.

 Here are a few example commands, which can be any length of time, up to 3 months:

-To disable followers only mode, type /followersoff in chat or use the cog.
+To disable followers only mode, use the cog or type in chat:

 The Robot9000 feature (R9K for short) is a special filter designed to disallow repeated messages.
 This is a great tool to use if multiple users repeatedly send the exact same message in chat.